 Most patients complain of a tight sensation, temporary numbness, and slight discomfort.
 Pain is uncommon after facial surgery.

-After an endoscopic facelift, you will be able to drive your own car about one week post-operatively, provided that you are not still taking narcotic pain medicine.
+After an endoscopic facelift, you will be able to drive your own car about 3-4 days post-operatively, provided that you are not still taking narcotic pain medicine.

 Many of the incisions for an endoscopic facelift are hidden in the hair bearing scalp, or in the mouth.
 These are difficult to detect as they heal.
-The scars around the ears are well hidden, but are slightly red and noticeable upon close inspection for one month post-operatively.
+The scars around the ears are well hidden, but are slightly red and noticeable upon close inspection for two months post-operatively.
 Beyond that, they fade and blend in beautifully.

 Smoking has been shown in numerous scientific publications to dramatically affect the healing of facial skin and soft tissues post-operatively.
 At the minimum, you should stop smoking completely 2 weeks prior and for 2 weeks after a facelift.
 If you absolutely cannot stop smoking, hyberbaric oxygen may be utilized before and after the facelift to reduce but not eliminate the chances of wound healing problems.
-The endoscopic technique can be adjusted so that the skin layer is not disturbed, thereby preserving its blood supply while your surgeon works on deeper layers.
+In a limited subset of patients, the endoscopic technique can be adjusted so that the skin layer is not disturbed, thereby preserving its blood supply while your surgeon works on deeper layers.

 Related Procedures: Rhinoplasty, Revision Rhinoplasty, The UpLift Facelift, Endoscopic Mid Facelift Surgery, Eyelid Surgery, Eyebrow Transplant, Chin & Cheek Surgery, Skin Cancer Reconstruction, Hair Transplant Surgery, Surgery of the Ears, Fat Transfer, Lip Augmentation, Endoscopic Eyebrow Lift, Scar Revision, Facial Trauma